bityoga/fabric_as_code/README.md

 ## Defining the remote host machines
 In order to set up hlf cluster we would need a set of host machines.
 Ansible will comunicate with these machines and setup your cluster.

-There are two mechanisms to set up the remote machines.
-Either manually or automated.
-However, the automated process currently only works on Digital Ocean.
-It is recommended to move with the automated process as of now

 ### Setting up remote host machines [optional]
 Currently the automation of VM generation is configured for only Digital Ocean.
 You can use github project digital_ocean_automation [https://github.com/achak1987/digital_ocean_automation] for spinning up a set of host machines.
-If you already have a set of host machines (or you set up the host machines using the project above), see the configure the connections with the host machines as described in the bellow.
+However, if you already have a set of host machines either spinned up using the above project or any other method, configure the connections with these host machines as described bellow.

 ### Configuring connection to remote machine
 - Please navigate to the file `inventory/hosts_template`